mstksg/inCode/copy/entries/functor-combinatorpedia.md

 [original]: https://github.com/mstksg/inCode/blob/ceee9f33492bb703380d877477728feb4fe60a6a/entry/functor-combinatorpedia.md

+(*Note 2:* The section on contravariant functor combinators was added following the release of *functor-combinators-0.3* in August 2020, which added support for contravariant and invariant functor combinators.)

 Recently I've been very productive what I have been calling the "Functor Combinator" design pattern.
 It is heavily influenced by ideas like [Data types a la Carte][dtalc] and [unified free monoidal functors][ufmf], but the end goal